 A vital strategic partner with its clients, the Trust Company offers a full range of services with a refreshing ability to think creatively and to value customization.
 Its staff, whose members possess on average 30 years of investment or trust related experience, is uniquely qualified.
 This exceptional team of trust professionals was attracted to the concepts of independence and empowerment and to the opportunity to design a company that reflects their philosophy.
 Consequently, they are able to bring all trust services under one roof.
 It is the Trust Company’s belief that this integration only adds to the quality of service.

-Investment Management services are provided by John Abel, Chris Cassidy, David DeBellis, Todd Gray, Harold Hebert, Bonnie McLellan, Richard Pearce, Steve Singiser, and Nanette Stevens, all of whom are members of the Trust Investment Committee.
+Investment Management services are provided by John Abel, Chris Cassidy, David DeBellis, Todd Gray, Harold Hebert, Bonnie McLellan, Kurt Merrill, Richard Pearce, Steve Singiser, and Nanette Stevens, all of whom are members of the Trust Investment Committee.
 The Trust Investment Committee brings together managers with a variety of strengths and superior skills who have combined to produce an enviable performance record while specializing in managing customized portfolios.

 Trust Administration services are provided by Angela Bowman, Deborah Brown, Christopher Chapman, Jack Davidson, Chris Diekel, Lisa Edwards, Bobi Flynn, Jeanne Gilbert, Ashley Ferrone, Susan Fowler, Judy Joly, Sandy Kidwell, Mary Ann McDermott, Kurt Merrill, Sharry Rutken, Stephanie Whitehorne, Anne Straw, George von Trapp and Jane Waysville.
 This administration team brings together individuals who have extensive experience in taxation, estate planning, planned giving for non-profits and fiduciary law.